Olivier Monterrubio: Lens

 In the last few hours of the January 2007 transfer window, Monterrubio signed for RC Lens as a replacement for Olivier Thomert, who moved in the opposite direction.
 On 3 February 2007, he played his first Ligue 1 match for Lens against Valenciennes.
 During this period, he had to fight for his first team place with the Ivorian midfielder Kanga Akalé.
 He struck up a strong partnership with Nadir Belhadj upon the Algerian left-back's arrival at the club in January 2008, but the team were relegated to Ligue 2 at the end of the season despite Monterrubio's fine form.

 Sion

-Monterrubio signed a two-year contract with Swiss side FC Sion during the summer of 2008.
+Monterrubio signed a two-year contract with Swiss side Sion during the summer of 2008.

 Lorient

-On 28 June 2009, he signed a contract between 30 June 2011 with FC Lorient leaving Sion after one year.
+On 28 June 2009, Monterrubio signed a contract between 30 June 2011 with Lorient leaving Sion after one year.

 International career

 Born in France, Monterrubio is of Spanish descent.
 In his prime, Monterrubio was among the finest players of his unique kind.
 Although he did not win a single national team cap, he did receive three call-ups to the France B team, scoring in all 3 of his appearances.